 Rachel’s degree is in PR and journalism, but when she moved to Vermont, she found a position as an account representative with a company that manages homeowners associations.
 The role involved a lot of bookkeeping, and she was surprised to find that she really enjoyed working with numbers.

-Now she provides bookkeeping to 12, mostly Vermont-based, clients that run the gamut—from a realtor and a personal finance company to a daycare and a prototyping business.
+Now she provides bookkeeping to 12, mostly Vermont-based, clients that run the gamut—from a realtor and a personal finance company to daycare and prototyping businesses.
 Some clients turn over all their bookkeeping needs to Rachel.
 She does things like reconcile bank statements, manage accounts payable, and handle payroll.
 For others, she provides consulting and training, helping them learn to use their systems and set up workflows so that their products work for them.

 The variety of industries keeps things interesting for Rachel.
 “I didn’t even know some of these services existed,” she says.
 Getting insight into how one company does things helps her develop her own new ideas and offer suggestions to other clients who have similar issues.
 She’s also committed to upping the convenience factor for the businesses she helps.
 “Business owners are busy.
 The last thing they want—or have time for—is to have to deal with their books.”